Cloud vs. Legacy Applications

 One of the main distinctions between On-Premise (Legacy) and Cloud Enterprise Performance Management (EPM) software is how they are deployed and accessed by their users.
 While Legacy or On-Premise systems are housed on computers and servers, Cloud systems live on servers the software vendors own and are readily accessible through the web browser.

-As an organization and business, you may be apprehensive of introducing new technologies for the management of processes and data for many reasons.
+As an organization and business, you may be apprehensive about introducing new technologies for the management of processes and data for many reasons.
 Let’s look at some factors to consider when choosing one EPM deployment method over the other.

 What is Enterprise Performance Management?

 Firstly, let’s understand what Enterprise (or Corporate) Performance Management is and how its tools help organizations analyze, report, and better understand business operations and performance.

 Common EPM processes include planning, budgeting, forecasting, and reporting on the financial results for the office of finance to see.
 Critical for managing a business, EPM software intersects both financial and operational data into insights to drive accurate decision-making and allow the organization to safely execute these calculated strategies and plans.

 Most Cloud software is often licensed to businesses as Software as a Service (SaaS).
 SaaS requires you to pay a recurring subscription fee for the vendor’s software license in order to utilize its features.
 On-Premise software requires businesses to purchase the software or hardware upfront and a skilled IT team to set up and maintain the system.
 In this case, the deployment of a Legacy system often involves hiring highly specialized experts or external consultants that understand how to deploy your specific application.

-Although Cloud solutions are usually operating expenses and On-Premise as capital expenses, it does not necessarily mean Cloud deployment costs less than an on-site (On-Premise) deployment.
-Take time to compare and calculate the cost of ownership over a set period of time (i.e. 2 year period to 5 year period) to observe the actual comparison of the two options.
+Although Cloud solutions are usually operating expenses and On-Premise capital expenses, it does not necessarily mean Cloud deployment costs less than an on-site (On-Premise) deployment.
+Take time to compare and calculate the cost of ownership over a set period of time (i.e. a 2-year period to a 5-year period) to observe the actual comparison of the two options.